-WHAT IS A NAVIGATION EVENT?
+WHAT IS A NAVIGATION RALLY?

-The events have evolved over time, checkpoints used to be manned and times taken manually, a few years ago electronic devices were introduced to records the start and finish time and the arrival time at each secret checkpoint.
-Up until a few years ago no electronic navigation aids were allowed to be used on competing boats, after experimenting in using GPOS I navigation events, competitors decided to allow the use of GPS in all events commencing in the 2011-12.
+The events have evolved over time, checkpoints used to be manned and times are taken manually, a few years ago electronic devices were introduced to records the start and finish time and the arrival time at each secret checkpoint.
+Up until a few years ago, no electronic navigation aids were allowed to be used on competing boats, after experimenting in using GPOS I navigation events, competitors decided to allow the use of GPS in all events commencing in 2011-12.

 A presentation is held after each event including a Sausage Sizzle and refreshments.
 Prizes are awarded for the lowest score at each checkpoint and first, second and third overall, a handicap section is also conducted, handicaps are determined by performance in previous events.
-Points from each event count towards the SYC Championships and the two sub series – Dux Series and Broadwater Series.
+Points from each event count towards the SYC Championships and the two sub-series – Dux Series and Broadwater Series.
 A formal annual presentation Dinner is held at the end of the season in July.

 WHO CAN ENTER SYC NAVIGATION EVENTS

 The enter the vessel owner is required to be a Gold Member or equivalent and have the vessel registration with the SYC office.
-With the registration a competition number is allotted and the Club burgee can be flown ion the vessel (required in events).
+With the registration, a competition number is allotted and the Club burgee can be flown ion the vessel (required in events).

-The Power boat Committee will provide assistance in using Pisces and also show you how to make the best use of the run sheet and information from your GPS to get you into the swing of navigation events.
+The Powerboat Committee will provide assistance in using Pisces and also show you how to make the best use of the run sheet and information from your GPS to get you into the swing of navigation events.

 WHAT ARE YOU WAITING FOR

-So there is no excuses to leave your boat tied up to the jetty on the trailer, come on join in the fun, challenge and camaraderie of Navigation Events.
+So there are no excuses to leave your boat tied up to the jetty on the trailer, come on join in the fun, challenge and camaraderie of Navigation Events.
 For more details contact reception at the club or email email@example.com